Christopher G. Davey

 PDFWebsite →

 I wrote this as a companion piece to the paper I published in Neuroscience and Biobehavioral Reviews in the same year.
 I had written way too much for that paper, and realised it had gotten unwieldly.
 I saved the treatment implications of the active inference framework for depression for this paper, helped with the perspectives of my friend and colleague, Paul Badcock.
 One of the themes I keep returning to is the tendency of people in the field to apply a dualistic framework to mental illnesses like depression: it is either seen as a psychological response to the social environment or as a brain disorder.
-Treatments should by either psychosocial or biological.
+And treatments should by either psychosocial or biological.
 I believe very strongly that this dichotomy is a false one.

 The body intervenes: How active inference explains depression's clinical presentation